Whether you fish for catfish, bass, walleye or something else, anglers of all skill levels will find the waters in Trumbull County challenging.

 If you crave the slower pace of paddling and prefer to look at nature up close and personal, Trumbull County offers a number of waterways where canoeists and kayakers will find miles of scenic areas that abound with wildlife.

-At Foster Metro Park in Newton Township, paddlers can launch into the Mahoning River and continue downstream for 14 miles to Canoe City Metro Park in Leavittsburg.
+At Foster Metro Park in Newton Township, paddlers can launch into the Mahoning River Water Trail and continue downstream for 14 miles to Canoe City Metro Park in Leavittsburg.
 However, portage at the Newton Falls Dam is required.

 Paddlers can access Mosquito Creek at the lower end of Mosquito Lake south of the dam and follow this waterway through Bazetta and Howland townships before it runs through Niles and joins the Mahoning River in Weathersfield Township.